QinbinLi/qinbinli.github.io/_pages/about.md

 My current research interests lie in trustworthy machine learning, federated learning, privacy, and systems.

 # Recent News
+* Jun 2024: One paper received SIGMOD 2023 Honorable Mention for Best Artifact.
 * Feb 2024: Invited to serve as a reviewer for SIGKDD 2024.
 * Feb 2024: One paper accepted to SaTML 2024.
 * Jan 2024: One paper accepted to WWW 2024.